 The FI should identify all business services and order them by risk, taking into account if confidentiality, integrity or availability were impacted negatively.
 The FI should also identify which business services they propose should be in-scope for the exercise, and which should be defined as their Critical Business Services, along with functions that may have a wider systemic impact.
 Systemically important business services are expected to be those most critical to the stability of the Australian financial markets and financial system.

-Figure 7 - Example list of critical business services ordered by those most critical to the continued operation of the FI.
+Figure 8 - Example list of Critical Business Services ordered by those most critical to the continued operation of the FI.

-The list of Business Services and subset of Critical Business Service(s) should be sent to the CTC for approval.
-FI's should send the list via the CTC mailbox detailed in Annex A: CTC Contact Details.
+The list of Business Services and subset of Critical Business Services should be sent to the CTC for approval.